znsio/ReportPortalIntegration/README.md

        ReportPortal along with the screenshot
     6. `ReportPortalLogger.attachFileInReportPortal(String message, File file)`: Logs `message` and attaches `file` at INFO level to `ReportPortal`
-2. `ScreenShotManager` class has all its public methods defined as static, so it doesn't require the consumer to create an object of this class.
-Following are the methods we can use to capture screenshots.
-This class creates the following directory under your project directory "TestReport/Screenshots" where the screenshots will be saved
+2. `ScreenShotManager` class has all methods as private except one (captureScreenShot) .Following are the methods we can use to capture screenshots.
+This class creates the following directory under your project directory " TestReport/Screenshots" where the screenshots will be saved
     1. `ScreenShotManager.captureScreenShot(WebDriver webDriver)`: This method will take the calling step as its fileName, and its parent as the testName.
 It will then call `processScreenShot()` method to capture, descale and save the screenshot.
 The method returns a File object where the captured file is stored.